Moving a PMC to the Attic

 Check previous Board minutes to confirm the “terminate” resolution passed.
 The minutes are available from the following sources:

-However note that the most recent meeting minutes are not published until the following meeting at the earliest
+However note that the most recent meeting minutes are not published until the following meeting at the earliest.

-Check that Secretary removed the PMC from https://svn.apache.org/repos/private/committers/board/committee-info.txt
+Check that Secretary removed the PMC from https://svn.apache.org/repos/private/committers/board/committee-info.txt (see also commits history).

-How to: 2.
+How to: 3.
 Inform users of the move to the Attic

 A heads up for the ${project} user community that the ${project} PMC has